espegun/good-dev-practice/how_to_git/README.md

 A **repository** is a data structure where project files are stored as all previously committed versions.
 Note that the repo itself is not the same as the working directories.
 People work on their own *local* repo and then sync up and share work through the *central* repo (e.g. hosted on GitHub).<br/>
 The **staging area** is used to organize and review the files which have been added or modified and should be committed to the repo.<br/>
 The **commit** save a snapshot a the situation at a certain point in time.
-It may or may not be pushed to central repo.<br/> To **push** is to update the central repo with changes done in the local repo.
+It may or may not be pushed to central repo.
+Each has a unique commit number of around 40 chars.<br/>
+To **push** is to update the central repo with changes done in the local repo.

 *Git is basically about linked commit nodes.*